What is psoriasis?

 When someone is managing psoriasis, it's vital to have easy access to a dermatologist.
 Most patients require four or more visits per year.
 Because some psoriasis treatments can suppress the immune system, social distancing, avoiding crowded offices and pharmacies, and reducing stress associated treatment is critical.

 Our providers know how to help psoriasis patients online.
-Our board-certified dermatologists can identify treatments that, when appropriate, can be handled at home.
+Our online dermatologists can identify treatments that, when appropriate, can be handled at home.
 Providers aren't limited to topical and oral prescriptions, either.
 In-home light therapy can be managed through DermatologistOnCall.
 Patients can also choose to have medications delivered to their homes through mail-order pharmacies.

-When working with our dermatologists, we encourage patients to communicate concerns and preferences through the DOC portal during the initial visit.
+When working with our board-certified dermatologists, we encourage patients to communicate concerns and preferences through the DOC portal during the initial visit.
 Treatment plans are customized for each individual, and providers take all information into account when caring for patients.